icon-project/IIPs/IIPS/iip-draft_btp.md

 It's used to deliver BTP Messages along with other required contents.
 Normally, it contains the following.

-* BTP Messages along with proof of the existence of them
+* BTP Messages along with their proof of existence
-* Trust information updates along with proof of consensus on them
+* Trust information updates along with their proof of consensus

-The relay gathers the information through APIs of a source blockchain system and the internal database.
+The relay gathers the information through APIs of a source blockchain system and its internal database.
 The actual content of the message is decided according to the blockchain system and BMV implementation.

 ### BTP Message Center